wo1fbit/wo1fbit.github.io/_posts/2022-03-06-urchinsec-ctf.md

 })();
 ~~~

-The username and pass are base64 encoded and if you get the pass is the flag.
+The username and pass are base64 encoded and the pass is the flag.
 As usual I help these guys break their site.. 😈

 ![image](https://user-images.githubusercontent.com/96860148/156931934-b2f946dd-a9e7-4477-a973-85433c6192ac.png)